aayushch/bashai/README.md

 # Natural Language Command Tool/Agent

-A command-line tool that interprets natural language commands and executes them as system operations using a Local Language Model (LLM).
+A command-line tool which integrates with terminal/shell and interprets natural language commands and executes them as system operations using a Local Language Model (LLM).
 This tool can also search the internet, fetch information from webpages, and analyze web content.

 ## Features